hoko/hoko-docs/_posts/2015-04-14-setting-up-a-custom-domain.md

 categories: advanced
 layout: learning_center
 permalink: /:categories/:title
+description: The Branded Short Domain is the domain that takes the place of “hoko.link” in a shortened URL.
 ---

-The Branded Short Domain is the domain that takes the place of "hoko.links" in a shortened URL.
+The Branded Short Domain is the domain that takes the place of "hoko.link" in a shortened URL.
 To start using a Branded Short Domain, follow these steps:

 1. Purchase the short domain you'd like to use.
 This domain can only be used for your shortened URLs*.
 We strongly recommend that you only use short domain names, e.g. 10 characters or less (including the dot).